Macau Anglican College: History

+In 2018, the school was closed for two days amid concerns about asbestos from a nearby building.

+The COVID-19 pandemic caused problems for the school as foreign teachers were not allowed into Macau owing to border restrictions.
+According to principal Robert Alexander, this caused the school to hire more local teachers.

 Curriculum

+Principal David Brown stated that in the beginning the school was called "experimental" for its style of curriculum and that this did not bother him.

+The school aims to serve a variety of students using Individualized Education Plans.

 Priority for placement in the secondary education program is given to the previous years' graduating MAC pupils.
 Secondary pupils may take the Cambridge (CIE) IGCSE Examinations in Form 4 and CIE A-Level Examinations in Form 6.

-Pupils learn two main languages – English and Chinese - and two optional – French and Portuguese.
+The main medium of instruction is English.
+Pupils learn two main languages – English and Chinese – and two optional – French and Portuguese.
 The average class size in the school is 26 pupils in primary.
 Class numbers fluctuate in secondary.

 Lower secondary students must take compulsory subjects including ICT, Chinese, English, Science, and more.
 Upper secondary students have more freedom of choice in choosing which subjects they wish to study before; Chinese, English, Mathematics and Physical Education are compulsory due to local government requirements.

+In 2011 the school introduced an Inclusive Education Unit, which caters to students with disabilities and other special needs.

 School activities

 School activities include class assemblies, theatrical productions during events such as Christmas and the Chinese New Year, charity work, field trips, graduation trips and barbecues, themed dress-up days and school parties during festivals/holidays.
 For secondary students, there is a chapel period every other Wednesday.
 Pupils were also offered a variety of extra-curricular activities, and after-school care is provided for children in case it is necessitated by their parents' schedules.
 Due to new requirements from the local government, after school (or "co-curricular") activities are compulsory for secondary students also.

+In 2023 it was announced that MAC would become the first testing center in Macau for the Camões Júnior Portuguese language test (run by the Instituto Camões).

+Athletics

+MAC's boys' association football team has won the Group A finals three years in a row.
+In 2023, the third year, the team defeated the International School of Macao 1–0 in the finals.